Randulf-Saidov/fx-50FH-II-fx-3650P-II-Programs/Tic-tac-toe/README.md

   | **1** | 5 | 4 | 3 |
   | **2** | 8 | 7 | 6 |

   Player 1 uses the character `3` while Player 2 uses the character `8`.
+Character `0` represents empty space.

 - If the cell is occupied or the cell does not exist, you will be asked for another input.
 - If the input is validated, the program will update and display the board.